gallalf/nd035-c4-Security-and-DevOps/README.md

 * starter-code project has all the code.
 * In jenkins screenshots folder, there is also a log file with complete jenkins build log.
 * In logs folder, there are access and application logs.
+* Authorization code was provided by Udacity in the corresponding module (DevOps), Lesson, part 12, in Supporting Material section.

 # eCommerce Application